slacgismo/solar-data-tools/paper/paper.md

     orcid: 0000-0002-3302-838X
     corresponding: true
     affiliation: 1
-  - name: Bennet Meyers
+  - name: Bennet E. Meyers
     orcid: 0000-0002-4089-0744
     corresponding: true
     affiliation: 1
+  - name: "Duncan Ragsdale"
+    affiliation: 1
+  - name: "Mitchell Victoriano"
+    affiliation: 1
+  - name: "Aramis Dufour"
+    affiliation: 2
+  - name: "Nimish Yadav"
+    affiliation: 3
+  - name: "Elpiniki Apostolaki-Iosifidou"
+    affiliation: 1
+  - name: "Claire Berschauer"
+    affiliation: 1
+  - name: "Chengcheng Ding"
+    affiliation: 3
+  - name: "Victor-Haoyang Lian"
+    affiliation: 3
+  - name: "Tristan Lin"
+    affiliation: 3
+  - name: "Junlin Luo"
+    affiliation: 3
+  - name: "Xiao Ming"
+    affiliation: 3
+  - name: "David Jose Florez Rodriguez"
+    affiliation: 3
+  - name: "Derin Serbetcioglu"
+    affiliation: 1
+  - name: "Jose St Louis"
+    affiliation: 3
+  - name: "Tadatoshi Takahashi"
+    affiliation: 1
+  - name: "Haoxi Zhang"
+    affiliation: 3
+  - name: "Jonathan Goncalves"
+    affiliation: 1
+  - name: "Nimish Telang"
+  - name: "Alejandro Londono-Hurtado"
+    affiliation: 1
+  - name: "Shixian Sheng"

 affiliations:
   - name: SLAC National Accelerator Laboratory, Menlo Park, CA, 94025, USA
     index: 1
+  - name: Stanford University, Stanford, CA, 94305, USA
+    index: 2
+  - name: Carnegie Mellon University, Pittsburgh, PA 15213, USA
+    index: 2
 date: 19 August 2024
 bibliography: paper.bib
 ---

 # Summary

 [//]: # (high level summary, for non expert audience)

+Effectively processing and leveraging the growing volume of photovoltaic (PV) system performance data is essential for the operation and maintenance of PV systems globally.
+However, many distributed rooftop PV systems suffer from lower data quality, are difficult to model, and lack access to reliable environmental data.
-Solar Data Tools is an open-source Python library for analyzing photovoltaic (PV) power (and irradiance) time-series data.
-It enables automated analysis of _unlabeled_ PV data, meaning no model, meteorological data, or performance index is required.
-The library uses signal decomposition techniques in its main data processing pipeline.

-Solar Data Tools offers
+Solar Data Tools is an open-source Python library designed for automated data quality and loss factor analysis of _unlabeled_ PV time-series data, i.e. without requiring a system model, meteorological data, or performance indices.
+The primary objective of Solar Data Tools is to empower PV system operators or fleet owners to understand their system's performance using only basic power output data.

-methods for data I/O, cleaning, filtering, plotting, and data quality and loss analysis.
-These methods are largely automated, requiring minimal user input regardless of the PV system type.
-This library is ideal for anyone working with PV data, especially when meteorological information is unavailable.
-This includes photovoltaic professionals in the private solar industry or utility companies, researchers and students in the solar power domain, community solar owners, and rooftop system owners.
-The primary goal of the library is to enable PV system fleet owners or operators to analyze system performance using only the basic power output data.
+Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of solar systems.
+Using advanced signal decomposition techniques, the library enables the performance and reliability analysis of large volumes of PV power time-series data across various formats and quality levels.
+It eliminates the need for site-specific meteorological inputs or pre-defined system models, simplifying the analysis process.
+This library can be valuable for a wide range of users that work with unlabeled solar power data, including professionals in the private solar industry or utility companies, researchers and students in the solar energy field, community solar owners, and rooftop PV system owners.

 # Statement of need

 With the growing number
 of real-world installations of photovoltaic (PV) systems worldwide, it is crucial to have tools that can process and analyze data from systems of all sizes and configurations.
 The data typically consists of time-series measurements of real power production, reported as average power over intervals ranging from one minute to one hour, spanning several years and possibly containing missing entries.

 Historically, PV data analysis tools have focused on data combined with local meteorological measurements and system configuration information, such as those from large power plants.
 Data cleaning tasks have largely been manual, and analyses have relied on metrics like the performance index [@townsned], which require accurate site models and meteorological data.
 For smaller, distributed rooftop PV systems, meteorological information is often lacking, making accurate system modeling difficult.
 For such systems, insights must be derived from just the PV power data in isolation (referred to as \emph{unlabeled} data), for which forming a performance index is difficult or impossible.
 Given that distributed rooftop PV systems accounted for over 40\% of the installed capacity in 2020 [@SEIA2021], there is a clear need for automated and model-free data processing and analysis tools that enable remote monitoring of system health and optimization of operations and maintenance activities of these systems.

 [//]: # (Cite dask IEEE short paper too?
 I don't mention cloud